Luis Fernández (footballer, born 1972)

-Luis Fernández Gutiérrez (born 29 September 1972) is a Spanish retired footballer who played as a left-back, currently a manager.
+Luis Fernández Gutiérrez (born 29 September 1972) is a Spanish former professional footballer who played as a left-back.
+He is currently a manager.

-In a professional career that spanned 17 years, he was best known for his time at Betis, totalling 271 appearances over one decade.
+In a senior career spanning 17 years, he was best known for his time at Betis, totalling 271 appearances over one decade.
 He also had two spells at Racing de Santander.

 Playing career

 Fernández was born in Argomilla, Cantabria.
 After starting out at lowly Gimnástica de Torrelavega, he made his La Liga debut for local giants Racing de Santander against Atlético Madrid, on 24 April 1994.
 He went on to play 58 competitive games, before signing with Real Betis of the same league for the 1996–97 season.

 At Betis, Fernández consistently appeared as his team's main left-back for ten years.
 He featured in the UEFA Champions League for the Seville club in 2005–06, having contributed 22 league appearances the previous campaign.

 Aged 34, Fernández returned to Racing ahead of 2006–07, playing 18 matches in his second season as they achieved a first-ever qualification for the UEFA Cup.
 On 19 April 2009, as he was nothing more than a fringe player, he appeared in his 300th top-division game, a 1–0 loss at RCD Espanyol, and retired in the summer at the age of 37, continuing to work with the club as a scout in the following years.